frantzalexander/DataSciencePortfolio/README.md

 Project Title | Area | Description
 --- | --- | ---
 [🧮 Caesar-Cipher](https://github.com/frantzalexander/Caesar-Cipher) | Functions & Control Flow | User input is collected to encrypt and decrypt a private message.
 [💡 Hangman Game ](https://github.com/frantzalexander/hangman) | Loops & Control Flow | This is the Hangman word game.
 Where, the player makes guesses to discover the secret word.
-User defined modules are imported containing ascii art and a large word bank.
-Ascii art is utilized to visually display the remaining lives of the player.
+Ascii art is utilized as a GUI to visually display the remaining lives of the player.
 [🔑 Password Generator](https://github.com/frantzalexander/Passgenerator) | For loops & Random Library | User input is collected to create a secret password.
 [✂️ Rock-Paper-Scissors ](https://github.com/frantzalexander/Rock-Paper-Scissors) | Conditional Statements | The classic children's game Rock-Paper-Scissors.
 User input is collected and the random library is used to simulate the computer choices.
 Conditional statements and operands establish the basis for the conditions of the game.
 [💘 True Love](https://github.com/frantzalexander/TrueLove/tree/main) | String Formatting & Conditional Statements | Take two names and find out how compatible they are with the words "True Love".